emmanuelhenryc/cyclistic_bike/README.md

 ## Exploratory Data Analysis
 EDA involves exploring the sales data to answer key questions, such as:

-How many minutes averagely do members and casuals spend on a bike?
+- How many minutes averagely do members and casuals spend on a bike?
-Which bike is mostly used by members and casuals?
+- Which bike is mostly used by members and casuals?
-Which year quarter(s) has the highest bike hire?
+- Which year quarter(s) has the highest bike hire?
+This is done using SQL.
+It can be found in the code section.
 ## Data Analysis

 ```sql